npalomin/sind/training.md

 <img src="https://npalomin.github.io/sind/timg/fuc_ed.png" width="700">

 ### 3.4 Parcel marked as industrial but is not industrial
 Similar to case 3.2 but applied to the parcel.
-In this situation is necessary to edti the 'PARCEL' layer in QGIS following the same steps indicated in point 3.3 but changing the fields that apply according to the following:
+In this situation is necessary to edit the 'PARCEL' layer in QGIS following the same steps indicated in point 3.3 but changing the fields that apply according to the following:

 :warning: *__Free text__ is admited while editing the cell in QGIS so it is essential that the exact answer provided here is registered.*